akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 Then, you have to tell Doctrine that your MongoDB classes' mappings are located in the folder `Resources/config/model/doctrine` of your bundle.
-To do that, you have to edit the `build` method of your `AcmeAppBundle` class like the following:
+To do that, you have to edit the `build` method of your `AcmeAppBundle` class as follows:

 .. code-block:: php